atulgaikwad12/atulgaikwad12/README.md

 - 🔭 I’m currently working as Application Developer ...
 Using MS SQL, C Programming, Python Scripting in my work.
 - ✨ I'm having 3+ years of experience in Fintech specifically of payment card domain.
-- 🌱 I’m currently learning many things like .....
+- 🌱 I’m currently learning things like .....
 NoSQL database, Power BI, Cloud Deployment Technologies.
 - ⚡ I have past experiences of working in crazy variety of projects....from android development, web applications to machine learning projects.

 <!--